-1. Notaries can resume Emergency Video Notarizations under the same procedure that was established during the pandemic.
-This is a necessary stop-gap solution while the RON program is established over the next year.
+1. Notary Public can resume Emergency Video Notarizations under the same procedure that was established during the pandemic.
+This is a necessary stop-gap solution while the REN program is established.

-3. For any notarial act under 10B, the actual mileage at the federal mileage rate can be charged (The state of NC uses a federal mileage rate of 62.5 cents per mile.)
+3. In effect now, for any notarial act under 10B, the actual mileage at the federal mileage rate will be charged (The state of NC uses a federal mileage rate of 65.5 cents per mile.)

 Want to read more about House Bill 776 , click the link below.